jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

 ### 9
 Decides to remain seized of this matter.

+## Schedule 4A — United Nations Security Council Resolution 1267 (1999)

+## Schedule 4B — United Nations Security Council Resolution 1333 (2000)

+## Schedule 4C — United Nations Security Council Resolution 1390 (2002)

 ## Schedule 5 — Details to be included in suspicious property reports

 ### 1
-The name, and (if available) the last known address, of the designated entity concerned.
+The name, and (if available) the last known address, of the designated terrorist entity concerned.

 ### 2
 For property that came into the possession or immediate control of a financial institution through a transaction conducted or proposed to be conducted through the financial institution and involving a facility with the financial institution: